IsmaelMiranda11/airbnb_rio_de_janeiro/README.md

 Through entire jupyter notebook file, markdowns cells and comments discuss part of the interesting results.
 More explanation of findings you can read in this [blog post](nolink).

 But, in resume:
-1. Yes, there's a tendency and it is related whit big events on the city
+1. Yes, there's a tendency and it is related with big events on the city
 2. Yes again.
 Nationals has a kind of different taste for the city
 3. Something obvious was find: whole place is expensive.